tree-ware/tree-ware-kotlin-mysql/docs/contributor/set-models.md

 in an error, irrespective of which sub-tree it is in.
 So INSERT works as desired.

 UPDATE will update an en entity only if it exists.
-The WHERE clause can be used to ensure that the entity being updated has a parent-path that matches the parent path in the request.
-If the entity being updated has a different parent path in the DB than that in the set-request, it will not get updated.
+The WHERE clause can be used to ensure that the entity being updated has an `entity_path_` column value that matches the entity path in the request.
+If they don't match, the entity in the DB will not get updated.
 This can be caught using `SELECT ROW_COUNT()` and the transaction can be rolled back.
 So UPDATE also works as desired.

 So the tree-ware MySQL `CompositionTableSetVisitorDelegate` uses INSERT and UPDATE instead of UPSERT to set the models.